gwylanscheeren/argonone_dietpi/README.md

 &nbsp;

 ### Changes made to the original script:
-#### In order to adapt the script to the DietPi operating system I replaced the following lines:
+#### In order to adapt the script to the DietPi operating system I removed the following lines:

 `sudo raspi-config nonint do_i2c 0`
 `sudo raspi-config nonint do_serial 0`

-to:

-`sudo /DietPi/dietpi/func/dietpi-set_hardware i2c enable || sudo /boot/dietpi/func/dietpi-set_hardware i2c enable`
-`sudo /DietPi/dietpi/func/dietpi-set_hardware serialconsole enable || sudo /boot/dietpi/func/dietpi-set_hardware serialconsole enable`

-#### Furthermore I removed the warning and confirmation step before the menu appears from `argonone-config`.
+#### Furthermore I removed the annoying warning and confirmation step before the menu appears from `argonone-config`.
 And changed initial temperature=fan speed pairs to:
 50=1
 55=20
 60=80